Fraudulent activity

 Make sure that:

-- the information on the website about products, services, and purchase terms is up-to-date and complete;
+- The information on the site about products, services, and purchase terms is up to date and complete.

-- paid goods and services are provided with high quality and in good faith;
+- Paid goods and services are are delivered responsibly and to a good standard.

-- all obligations to customers are fulfilled, and the terms of the transaction do not change after it is concluded and paid for.
+- All obligations to customers are fulfilled, and the terms of the transaction don't change once they make a payment.